 For example, if the health officials determine that all or most of the people who contracted infections became ill after eating at the same restaurant, that epidemiologically implicates the restaurant as the location where the infections were transmitted.
 The restaurant would then be liable.

 In E. coli litigation cases, strict liability usually applies.
-This means that people sickened only need to prove the following: 1) that the food was contaminated with E. coli and 2) that the contaminated food caused the injuries, the E. coli infection and any illnesses related thereto, for example, hemolytic uremic syndrome (HUS), a leading cause of kidney failure.
+This means that people sickened only need to prove the following: 1) that the food was contaminated with E. coli and 2) that the contaminated food caused the injuries, the E. coli infection and any illnesses related thereto, HUS for example.
 It is not necessary to prove that anyone intentionally or negligently contaminated the food.

 Applying the strict liability standard to the case of the restaurant described above, the restaurant would be liable even if the restaurant was not negligent and did not intentionally contaminate food or water.